Mobius5150/eaglefu/tips/pcb-review.md

 Also be wary of packages without exposed pins (such as BGA) these can be extremely difficult to solder, and you won't be able to tell if the alignment is correct without an x-ray machine.

 ### 2.7 Differential Pairs
-Identify signals that are differential pairs, and name them properly.
-See 3.8.
+Common components such as USB and HDMI require you to route signals as differential pairs.
+This is made easy in Eagle by naming the signals correctly.
+Suffix the signals with `_N` and `_P` respectively, and the board will detect that they are differential pairs and help you with routing them.
+See [this post on differential pairs in Eagle](https://www.element14.com/community/thread/14788/l/differential-pair-signals-and-buses?displayFullThread=true) and see section 3.8.

 ## 3. Board Review
 This section contains tips and things to consider when making/reviewing a PCB.
 DO NOT skip reading the first one - it's the biggest problem any board will face.